PingOfDeathSA/PaperPlus/README.md

 ##To Run the Project

+Step 1.
 Download the Zip file.

+Step 2.
 If you don't have Node.js, download and install Node.js from this link: https://nodejs.org/en.

-If you don't have Nodemon, install Nodemon by running the following command in your command terminal: npm install -g nodemon
+Step 3 .If you don't have Nodemon, install Nodemon by running the following command in your command terminal: npm install -g nodemon

+Step 4.
 Once you have installed Node.js and Nodemon, navigate to the PaperPlus repository in your command terminal using the cd command.

+Step 5.
 Run the command nodemon app.js to start the server.

+Step 6.
 The server will run on port 5000.

+Step 7.
 Open your browser and type in localhost:5000.

+Step 8.
 The application will be live on port 5000.

 Thanks!